libcsp/libcsp/doc/example.md

     the market, for example
     <https://www.peak-system.com/PCAN-USB.199.0.html>.

-    To achieve best performance and stabilty, following options can be set on the CAN device:
+    To achieve best performance and stability, following options can be set on the CAN device:

     ```